msokolov/lux/README.md

 and tested against version 9.4.0.3 HE (the open source version) only.
 We've performed some basic tests with PE/EE, but some Lux optimizations can only be provided with the HE version.

+### Solr / Lucene 4.x

+This version of Lux works with Solr/Lucene 3.x only.
+We plan to move to use the 4.x Solr/Lucene API in the next major release.

 ### Binary (XML) storage

-We should get substantial performance gains by using Saxon's ptree format internally once we can resolve some of the compatibility issues w/Saxon PE/EE.
+In experiments, we've seen very substantial gains from storing documents in a quick-to-parse binary XML format such as Saxon's ptree format.
+We plan to provide this as an option in a future release.

 ### Binary document storage

 It may be convenient to store unindexed non-XML documents in Lux.
-Currently these have to be managed separately.
+Currently these have to be managed separately; on the filesystem or in some other data store.

 ### Standard HTTP request handling

-We're looking at implementing the EXQuery request specification
+We're looking at implementing the EXQuery request specification in the Lux app server

 ### Extensible text analysis